case-contract-testing/contract-case/packages/case-definition-dsl/docs/case-definition-dsl.matchers.arrays.arrayeachentrymatcheswithexample.md

 ## matchers.arrays.ArrayEachEntryMatchesWithExample class

-Matches an array where each element matches the provided matcher.
+Matches an array where each element matches the provided matcher, but with a custom example for the whole array.
+This example must still pass the provided matcher

 **Signature:**